-Our vision is for our school to be "A Place to Flourish".
+Our vision is for our school to be "A Place to Flourish", so that we can transform the lives of those within our school community.
 This is based on John 10:10 when Jesus said "I have come that they may have life, and have it to the full".
 This is what we want for everyone in our school community: to reach their potential, as God intended, with learning being understood as a shared responsibility.
 We see flourishing in its broadest sense, and not just academically, as we understand that flourishing will mean different things, to different people, at different times.
 We want our whole school community to flourish, underpinned by our Christian ethos and fundamental British values.